ardhiyanyanu/demandlane-library/DESIGN.md

 ### Borrowing Books
 - Front Desk Staff searches for a member and system return if this user can borrow.
-- Front Desk Staff searches for books in system and system check with book record.
+- Front Desk Staff searches for bookEntities in system and system check with bookEntity record.
-- Front Desk Staff checks out books to the member, updating the inventory and member's borrowing history
+- Front Desk Staff checks out bookEntities to the member, updating the inventory and member's borrowing history

 ### Returning Books
 - Front Desk Staff searches for a member and system return if this user can return.
-- Front Desk Staff processes the return of books, updating the inventory and member's borrowing history.
+- Front Desk Staff processes the return of bookEntities, updating the inventory and member's borrowing history.
-- System checks for overdue books and applies any necessary fines to the member's account.
+- System checks for overdue bookEntities and applies any necessary fines to the member's account.

 ### Member Self-Service
 - Members can register themselves through a web interface.
-- Members can log in to view their borrowing history and current borrowed books.
+- Members can log in to view their borrowing history and current borrowed bookEntities.

 ## System Architecture
 - The system is built using Java with Spring Boot framework.
 - RESTful APIs are used for communication between the client and server.
 - JWT (JSON Web Tokens) are used for secure authentication and authorization.
-- A relational database PostgreSQL is used to store book
+- A relational database PostgreSQL is used to store bookEntity
 - Observability is implemented using Prometheus for metrics collection and Grafana for visualization.
 - Swagger is used for API documentation and testing.